LLNL/shroud/docs/types.rst

         call c_get_char_ptr2_bufferify(SHT_rv, len(SHT_rv, kind=C_INT))
     end function get_char_ptr2

-The third option gives the best of both worlds.
-The C wrapper is only called once and any size result can be returned.
+The third option also avoids the ``ALLOCATE`` but allows any length result to be returned.
 The result of the C function will be returned in the Fortran argument named by format string **F_string_result_as_arg**.
 The potential downside is that a Fortran subroutine is generated instead of a function::

     subroutine get_char_ptr3(output)
         use iso_c_binding, only : C_INT
-        character(*), intent(OUT) :: output
+        character(len=*), intent(OUT) :: output
         call c_get_char_ptr3_bufferify(output, len(output, kind=C_INT))
     end subroutine get_char_ptr3